Speed up invoicing by fixing the handoff after the work is already done.

 You do not need perfect sourced numbers to see the shape of the problem.
 If jobs are getting done and invoices are still sitting, the business is waiting on money it already earned.

 The point is not to promise fantasy math.
-The point is to show how small office step delays quietly slow cash movement across the whole month.
+The point is to show how small handoff delays quietly slow cash movement across the whole month.

-This is the same kind of billing-office step problem Stanley Systems is working through with Coastline Marine Service: clean up what happens between the work getting done and the office getting what it needs to move billing forward.
+This is the same kind of billing-handoff problem Stanley Systems helps a marine shop clean up: what happens between the work getting done and the office getting what it needs to move billing forward.

-If invoicing keeps slipping a few days after the work is done, that is an office step problem worth fixing.
+If invoicing keeps slipping a few days after the work is done, that is usually a handoff problem worth fixing.

-Stanley Systems looks at the actual path from completed job to invoice sent, then shows where the slowdown is coming from and whether there is a clean fix worth building.
+Stanley Systems can look at the actual path from completed job to invoice sent, then show where the drag is coming from and whether there is a clean fix worth building.

 Office handoff problems